BryanKoo/english-word-translation/README.md

 ## Software requiremants of the projects
 * Language utilities for the native/foreign language (Japanese, Vietnamese, English)
   * alphabet check, symbol replacement, locale, etc.,
+  * pos tagging with the example sentence
 * Scraping on-line dictionaries
   * English dictionary which has Japanese translation (wiktionary)
   * Japanese dictionary (wiktionary, koto, weblio)
   * Vietnamese dictionary (laban, tracau, tratu)
 * Translation(equivalant word) extractor
-  * extract native explanations for each word of the foreign language
+  * extract native explanations for each word of the foreign language regarding example sentence
     * 1 or more etymologies
       * 1 or more pos's(part of speech)
         * 1 or more corresponding native words